DaveyJH/ci-portfolio-two/README.md

 [GitHub Website](https://github.com)

 - Sign in to GitHub
-- I use a template that contains a template of my README file which can be accessed [here](https://github.com/DaveyJH/template) and is available for public use via the **Use this template** button
+- I use a template that contains a template of my README file which can be accessed [here](https://github.com/DaveyJH/template) and is available public use via the **Use this template** button

 ![Use Template](./readme-content/images/development/use-template.png)